php-fig/fig-standards/proposed/psr-cache.md

 `Psr\Cache\ItemInterface` interface.

-Using the cache item approach to save the user that we can guarantee that regardles of the driver implementation, the user MUST always be able to retrieve the same data he expects to retrieve / saved into the driver.
+Using the cache item approach to save the user that we can guarantee that regardles of the `Cache` implementation, the user MUST always be able to retrieve the same data he expects to retrieve / saved into `Cache`.

 The cache item MUST also contain a function that allows the user to retrieve the remaining TTL of the item in order to better coordinate with its expiry